-- Hardware Compatibility: the product can be used with applicable configurations of hardware components. - Operating System Compatibility: the product can run on intended operating system versions, and follows typical behavior. - Application Compatibility: the product, and its data, works with other applications customers are likely to use. - Configuration Compatibility: product's ability to blend in with configurations of the environment. - Backward Compatibility: can the product do everything the last version could? - Forward Compatibility: will the product be able to use artifacts or interfaces of future versions? - Sustainability: effects on the environment, e.g. energy efficiency, switch-offs, power-saving modes, telecommuting. - Standards Conformance: the product conforms to applicable standards, regulations, laws or ethics.
+- Hardware Compatibility: the product can be used with applicable configurations of hardware components. - Application Compatibility: the product, and its data, works with other applications customers are likely to use. - Operating System Compatibility: the product can run on intended operating systems, and follows typical behavior. - Configuration Compatibility: product's ability to blend in with any configurations of the environment. - Backward Compatibility: can the product do everything the last version could? - Forward Compatibility: will the product be able to use artifacts or interfaces of future versions? - Sustainability: effects on the environment, e.g. energy efficiency, switch-offs, power-saving modes, support work from home. - Standards Conformance: the product conforms to applicable standards, regulations or laws.